Blackpool & Fleetwood No. 40

 In the early years the tram operated from the Bispham depot and was effectively confined to the Fleetwood tramroad since the promenade section was not physically connected to the neighbouring tramway in Blackpool.
 In 1920, however, Blackpool Corporation acquired its northern neighbour (for £284,000, which is equivalent to £9,658,847 today) and joined the two systems up on the seafront at the Gynn for the first time.
 After amalgamating the two systems number 40 was renumbered as 114 and equipped at the same time with electric head and tail lights in place of the original railway-style oil lamps.

-114 was eventually withdrawn from passenger service altogether in 1936 and became a works car (no. 5) operating out of Copse Road depot until 1954.
-During this period of ‘active retirement’, box 114 helped in clearing the worst snowfall in Blackpool’s history, which began falling on 27 January 1940 and caused drifts so deep that 10 trams had to be abandoned.
+During this period of ‘active retirement’, Box 114 helped in clearing the worst snowfall in Blackpool’s history, which began falling on 27 January 1940 and caused drifts so deep that 10 trams had to be abandoned.
 Coupled to snow plough 128 (an old crossbench car) box 40 helped to shift the snowdrifts and rescue the stranded tramcars.
 Its final duties as part of Blackpool’s operational fleet consisted of towing the tower wagon during the replacement of the overhead wiring between Cleveleys and Fleetwood after which it was effectively redundant.

-Following its arrival, B&F 40 became one of the first trams to provide a passenger service at Crich following its electrification in 1964 and initially featured in the running schedules more than any other tram at the museum.
-It did experience a number of derailments, however, and this resulted in the tram being withdrawn in 1965 before being placed in storage in 1970.
+Shortly after this, B&F 40 became one of the first trams to provide a passenger service at Crich following its electrification in 1964 and initially featured in the running schedules more than any other tram at the museum.

 Some early footage of B&F 40 in operation during the early days at Crich can be seen in a British Pathé newsreel that was filmed in 1964 by following the link to: